buesche87/infinitv/README.md

                         The Big Screen Experience
 ```

-> This theme is designed with a strong focus on htpc setups using jellium-desktop as the client, while fully supporting both desktop and mobile devices.
+- [x] theme designed with a strong focus on htpcs running jellium-desktop as client
+- [x] fully supporting desktop and mobile devices with or without backdrops enabled

 ## Key features